Umbrella Entertainment: Overview

-Umbrella Entertainment was founded by Jeff Harrison, following a career in music distribution.
-The company distributes film and television to both Australia and New Zealand, and undertakes rights management activities for theatrical and non-theatrical distribution, television licensing, video-on-demand, hotels and air-lines.
-Umbrella specialises in the restoration and distribution of Australian classic cinema, as Harrison states, "My original idea was simply that a fair amount of Australian product that I knew had either not be brought out on DVD or brought out poorly".
-In addition to distributing the original product, Umbrella seeks out and interviews original performers, film makers, cast, crew and other relevant extras for each release.

-In 2015, Umbrella began distributing films digitally to online streaming services.
-Australian hits, such as The Big Steal and Malcolm are available on Amazon Prime Video.

-In 2015, Jeff Harrison was appointed Treasurer of Australian Independent Distributors Association (AIDA).

-Theatrical
+Theatrical distribution

-As a premium 'all rights' licensor, Umbrella Entertainment have handled the theatrical distribution for a number of titles in Australia and New Zealand.
+As a premium "all rights" licensor, Umbrella Entertainment have handled the theatrical distribution for a number of titles in Australia and New Zealand.
 With a long history of restoring Australian classic film, many of these titles have been screened in Australian cinemas and film festivals.
 In 2012, Umbrella distributed Emilio Estevez's The Way starring Martin Sheen.
 The film opened on 35 screens, and expanded to 110 screens during its theatrical season.

-Since 2014, Umbrella Entertainment has collaborated with Australian production company, Causeway Films, to release The Babadook, Cargo, and Buoyancy.
-Despite industry-wide issues with cinema closures due to COVID-19 restrictions in Australia, Umbrella Entertainment continued to release titles in cinemas, having showcased 18 titles in 2020 and 14 title in 2019.
+Since 2014, Umbrella Entertainment has collaborated with Australian production company Causeway Films, including the release of The Babadook, Cargo, and Buoyancy.
+Despite industry-wide issues with cinema closures due to COVID-19 restrictions in Australia, Umbrella Entertainment continued to release titles in cinemas, showcasing 18 titles in 2020.

 To celebrate the 85th birthday of Sydney's Ritz Cinema in 2022, a year-long program of "Australia on Celluloid" was announced to showcase classic Australian films on 35mm print.
 The program was presented in partnership with Umbrella Entertainment and the National Film and Sound Archive (NFSA).

+Sanctuary Pictures

+In March 2023, general manager Ari Harrison launched a new film production company under Umbrella Entertainment called Sanctuary Pictures, in partnership with Australian producer Julie Ryan of Cyan Films.
+Harrison has previously executive produced and co-produced several films, including Talk to Me and The Survival of Kindness in 2022.
+Sanctuary Pictures aimed to first focus on independent feature films, later planning to branch into premium TV series.

+In February 2024, producer Jasmin McSweeney, who is based in Wellington, New Zealand, joined the team.
+She is also head of sales & acquisitions for Umbrella.

+In May 2025, Sanctuary Pictures' first feature film, a horror-thriller called Penny Lane Is Dead directed by Mia'Kate Russell, was marketed at Cannes Film Festival.
+The film is supported by the SAFC and the Adelaide Film Festival Investment Fund, with post-production by KOJO Studios.
+Harrison and Ryan of Sanctuary, along with Andre Lima, are producing the film.
+It is scheduled to have its red carpet screening at the Adelaide Film Festival on 18 October 2025.

+Also in May 2025, the Wake in Fright Development Initiative was jointly launched by the Wake in Fright Trust, Umbrella Entertainment, Sanctuary Pictures, and the Australian Academy of Cinema and Television Arts.
+The national film development program offers A$30,000 in funding and development support by Sanctuary Pictures, with the goal of progressing the film into production.
+The focus is on thriller and horror films, especially those which magnify the voices of underrepresented groups in society.

+As of July 2025, Harrison is the director and owner of Sanctuary Pictures, with the company registered in Victoria.